 Cassie Hansen is a Kyneton-based ceramicist, creating midfire and stoneware vessels and objects that combine wheel-thrown and hand-built elements.
 Her work is inspired by her interest with the simplified forms and linear qualities of various architecture periods and movements, as well as the shadows and compositions captured in architectural photography.

-She works from her studio in Kyneton in country Victoria, Australia.
+She works from her studio in Kyneton in country Victoria, Australia, on Taungurung country.